 The Briodag Video Class Kit is composed of a scarf, a beret, and one pair of fingerless gloves, worked in three shades of Alice Starmore Hebridean 2 Ply – a lighter or brighter pattern colour and two darker background colours.
 Your background colours should tone well together and provide a good contrast for your pattern colour.
-It is shown here in two colourways, the first is a pattern colour of Corncrake with background of Erica and Red Deer; the second is a pattern colour of Pebble Beach with background colours of Kelpie and Selkie.
-The second colourway of the Briodag is shown alongside a Persian Tiles Wrap from the book A Collector’s Item, and a Polaris cardigan.
+It is shown here in two colourways, a warm colourway with a pattern colour of Corncrake and background of Erica and Red Deer; and a high contrast colourway with a pattern colour of Pebble Beach with background colours of Kelpie and Selkie.
+The Pebble Beach Briodag is also shown alongside a Persian Tiles Wrap from the book A Collector’s Item, and a Polaris cardigan.

 Background colour 1 is the colour at the centre of the scarf and background 2 is the colour between the outer edge and the centre.

 Once your Briodag kit has been dispatched you will recieve an email with a username and password for our steek dot scot video tutorial website.
 You can use your personal login information to access a detailed Video Class showing how to make your Briodag Scarf, Hat and Gloves.
 If you are buying this as a gift please get in touch with us beforehand as classes are linked directly to your order details.